francescocorda/sagrada/Deliverables/Artifacts/Client/README.md

         you have to insert "1 1";
     -if you want to cancel your current action you can just write "cancel" to do it.

-If you want to play in graphic user interface, you have to fill the username and password gap.
+If you want to play in graphic user interface, you have to fill the username and password gaps.
 Then you have to choose the technology of communications in the apposite menu.
 Please fill the blank of IP address(default: localhost) and of the port(default: 3001 for socket, 1099 for rmi).
 Click on Login button and new scene will appear to you.